wepublish/dreifuss-wysiwyg-editor/packages/table/README.md

-# slate-plugins-table
+# plate-table

-This plugin is based on @udecode/slate-plugins-table
+This plugin is based on @udecode/plate-table